×

 Do you nod in agreement when hearing AI terms?
 It’s time we explained them to you

 Artificial intelligence is not just changing the world; it is inventing an entirely new language to describe how it does so.
-If you spend just five minutes reading about this field, you will encounter a flood of acronyms like LLMs, RAG, and RLHF, among other terms that might make even the smartest people in the tech world, like you (my friend), feel a bit confused.
-We at Phonegram, as enthusiasts for all things cutting-edge, have decided to put an end to this confusion and provide you with a simplified guide that clearly explains these terms, so you can be fully aware of what is happening behind the scenes of this technological revolution.
+If you spend just five minutes reading about this field, you will encounter a flood of acronyms like LLMs, RAG, and RLHF, along with other terms that might make even the most tech-savvy person—like you, my friend—feel a bit confused.
+We at Phonegram, as enthusiasts for all things advanced, have decided to put an end to this confusion and provide you with a simplified guide that explains these terms clearly, so you can be fully aware of what is happening behind the scenes of this technological revolution.

 Large Language Models (LLM)

-From Phonegram website: An illustration of a server labeled 'LLM' connected to floating books and news articles, with data streams and text boxes representing information flow, language model processing, and AI matrices at work.
+From Phonegram: An illustration of a server labeled 'LLM' connected to floating books and news articles, with data streams and text boxes representing information flow, language model processing, and AI matrices at work.

-A term we hear daily is Large Language Models (LLM), the engine that powers tools like ChatGPT, Claude, and Gemini.
+A term we hear daily is Large Language Models (LLM), which is the engine powering tools like ChatGPT, Claude, and Gemini.
 These models are deep neural networks containing billions of digital parameters (weights) that learn the relationships between words and phrases.
-They are created by processing patterns found in billions of books and articles, allowing them to generate text that closely resembles human writing.
+They are created by processing patterns found in billions of books and articles, allowing them to generate text that closely resembles what humans write.

 Deep Learning

-From Phonegram website: A digital illustration of a brain containing a neural network pattern connected to computer servers and graphics cards representing AI and AI terminology computing.
+From Phonegram: A digital illustration of a brain containing a neural network pattern connected to computer servers and graphics cards representing AI and AI terminology computing.

 These models rely on Deep Learning, a branch of machine learning inspired by the structure of neurons in the human brain.
-The power of deep learning lies in the algorithms’ ability to identify important features in data on their own, without the need for human intervention to define them.
+The power of deep learning lies in the ability of algorithms to identify important characteristics in data on their own, without the need for human intervention to define them.
 Naturally, this requires massive computing power (Compute) based on advanced Graphics Processing Units (GPUs), which explains the frantic race among companies to own as much of this hardware as possible.

 Artificial General Intelligence (AGI)

-From Phonegram website: A glowing human figure holding a globe, surrounded by digital icons representing science, music, coding, and data - including AI terms - with server racks in the background.
+From Phonegram: A glowing human figure holding a globe, surrounded by digital icons representing science, music, coding, and data—including AI terminology—with server racks in the background.

 We start with the most controversial term: Artificial General Intelligence, or AGI.
-This term refers to a type of AI that surpasses humans in most cognitive tasks.
-Some describe it as a fully autonomous system that can perform human work with ease, while others see it as a super-intelligent digital coworker.
-The truth is that experts themselves are still debating its precise definition, but it represents the ultimate goal sought by companies like OpenAI and Google.
+This term refers to a type of artificial intelligence that surpasses humans in most cognitive tasks.
+Some describe it as a fully autonomous system that can perform human work with ease, while others see it as a super-intelligent digital colleague.
+The truth is that experts themselves are still debating its exact definition, but it represents the ultimate goal sought by companies like OpenAI and Google.

 AI Agents

-From Phonegram website: A human-like figure interacts with floating digital interfaces, assisted by robotic arms, displaying calendars, flight bookings, coding, and expense categories in a futuristic city scene using AI terms.
+From Phonegram: A human-like figure interacting with floating digital interfaces, assisted by robotic arms, displaying calendars, flight bookings, coding, and expense categories in a futuristic city scene using AI terminology.

-As for the AI Agent, it is a more practical step; it is not just a chatbot you respond to, but a tool that uses AI techniques to execute a series of tasks on your behalf.
-Imagine a digital assistant on your iPhone that can book flight tickets, organize your expenses, or even write and debug code independently.
-An AI Agent goes beyond just talking to taking action, as it connects multiple systems to accomplish complex, multi-step tasks.
+As for an AI Agent, it is a more practical step; it is not just a chatbot you respond to, but a tool that uses AI technologies to execute a series of tasks on your behalf.
+Imagine a digital assistant on your iPhone that can book flights, organize your expenses, or even write and debug code independently.
+An AI agent goes beyond just talking to acting, as it connects multiple systems to accomplish complex, multi-step tasks.

-From Phonegram website: A humanoid robot sits at a keyboard in a server room, surrounded by floating digital code, gears, and computer interface elements, symbolizing advanced AI programming and AI matrices.
+From Phonegram: A humanoid robot sits at a keyboard in a server room, surrounded by floating digital code, gears, and computer interface elements, symbolizing advanced AI programming and AI matrices.

 In a related context, we find Coding Agents.
 These are the specialized version of AI agents in the field of software development.
 Instead of suggesting code for you to copy, a coding agent can write, test, and debug code completely independently.
 Imagine hiring a very fast intern who never sleeps and never loses focus, capable of handling entire databases and fixing vulnerabilities with minimal human intervention.